CHAPTER 1: A MODEL OF COMPENSATION

 1-3.
 Pay level and pay structure comparison

 In the area of benefits, the organization must determine the amount and type of benefits to provide.
 This involves determining what benefits to offer and then what the cost of these benefits will be.
-Unlike pay, the value of which the employee can readily see, benefits may not be as visible to the employee despite the fact that the employer is paying a great deal for them.
-Thus the employer needs to choose benefits carefully given the type of employees in the organization and then develop a communication system to ensure employees know to what they are entitled.
+Unlike pay, the value of which the employee can readily see, benefits historically has not been as visible to the employee since the employer was paying 100% of the costs.
+This has changed with the advent of cost sharing strategies where the employee and employer both contribute to benefits costs.
+Thus the employer needs to identify relevant benefits that align with the type of employees in the organization and then develop a communication system and tools to ensure employees maximize the services of the programs.

 Wage Costs vs. Labor Costs.
 Benefits are the best example that the labor costs of the organization are much more than the cost of the payroll.
 In most organizations the payroll is the biggest single cost item, but to calculate labor costs, there are many other factors starting with the cost of benefits.
 Other factors include most Human Resource functions such as recruitment, selection and training of employees.

 Bringing the components of compensation together in a cohesive and comprehensive program is the function of planning and control.
 This function is becoming more important for two reasons.
 The first is the increased complexity of planning and control that is being reflected in the administration of Human Resources.
 This is particularly a function of technology that has allowed compensation administration to increase and provide more timely information.
 The second reason is that with the high cost of American labor, controlling this cost in today's competitive world is critical.
 In addition, legality in terms of pay discrimination requires organizations to keep accurate data on their workforce.